 Muscle growth refers to the process of your muscles becoming larger and stronger through a series of cellular processes.
 The basic unit of muscle tissue is the muscle fiber, which comprises protein filaments called myofibrils.
 These myofibrils are responsible for generating force, and as they become thicker through training, they contribute to the overall size and strength of the muscle.

 Protein synthesis is the key driver of muscle growth.
-This is the process by which cells build proteins, and in the case of muscle growth, this means building more myofibrils.
+It is the process by which cells build proteins, which in the case of muscle growth means building more myofibrils.

 Research has shown that muscle protein synthesis is elevated after resistance training, with the most significant increase occurring within the first 24 hours post-workout.
-This means that consuming protein within this window can help promote muscle growth.
+Consuming protein within this window can help promote muscle growth.

 In order for your muscles to grow, they need to be consistently challenged beyond their current capacity.
 This means gradually increasing the weight, reps, or sets of your exercises over time.
 By doing so, you're applying progressive overload - the stimulus your muscles need to adapt and grow stronger.